-The Martin Fisher Foundation are excited to be launching an HIV-stigma information campaign in July 2018.
+In July 2018 The Martin Fisher Foundation are going to launch an HIV-stigma information campaign using traditional and digital platforms.

 What is HIV stigma?
 Why do we need an information campaign?

 Stigma is defined as ‘a mark of disgrace’ or ‘feeling disapproved of by society’.
 HIV stigma is when people with HIV are made to feel they have something to be ashamed of.
 In 2018 this is completely unacceptable, and something we can ALL do something to change.